 Maybe the line is too long at the liquor store, or it’s closed.
 Or they drop the bag and the bottle breaks, or they just forgot, or any of a million other horror story scenarios that could take place – what will you do if they actually come to pass?

-Stock your bar!
-Choose whatever you like – but if you just can’t decide, I recommend a couple bottles of Beaujolais Nouveau (so seasonal, and not too robust to go with turkey) and maybe a few bottles of prosecco or vinho verde (the bubbles are festive).
-Something fancy and brown that can be sipped or made into a classic cocktail – Bulleit Bourbon or Rye is my go-to – completes the list.
+Choose whatever you like – but if you just can’t decide, I recommend a couple bottles of Beaujolais Nouveau – it’s a fall seasonal wine, and not too robust to go with turkey – and maybe a few bottles of a sparkling wine for some festive bubbles.

-You’re Gonna Make It
+You’re Gonna Make It!

 I hope my tips for stress reduction, simplification, and preparation help you to stay sane during the sprint towards Thanksgiving or Christmas this year – and on the day of.
-And hey – if all else fails, all you really need is pie and booze to make it a real party anyway.

-What are your favorite tips, tricks, stress relievers, and quick Plan Bs for a smooth-running and delicious holiday dinner?
 How are you making sure you stay sane – and enjoying yourself! – while hosting what is probably the biggest holiday meal of the year for your loved ones?
-Let us know in the comments!

 About Alex Jones